 Yellow Daily after-school checks.
-Detentions if there are Assistant Head of House any causes for concern.
+Detentions if there are any causes for concern.
 Blue Daily checks at form time (11 am) and after school.
 Detentions (lunchtime and/or after school if there are any causes for concern) Head of House Red Daily break time, lunch time and after school checks (in the Emmaus Room).
 Loss of social time and after school detentions if there are any causes for concern.
 Senior Leader